 Persistent nausea, vomiting, diarrhea, or loss of appetite may result in a serious loss of body water (dehydration) and kidney problems.
 Contact your doctor promptly if you notice any symptoms of dehydration, such as: unusual decreased urination, unusual dry mouth/thirst, fast heartbeat, dizziness/lightheadedness.

-Tell your doctor immediately if any of these unlikely but serious side effects occur: unusual bleeding (coughing up blood, blood in urine), bloody or black/tarry stool, eye irritation/pain, swelling of the ankles/feet.
+Tell your doctor immediately if any of these unlikely but serious side effects occur: unusual bleeding (coughing up blood, blood in urine), eye irritation/pain, swelling of the ankles/feet.

 Gefitinib may cause rare (possibly fatal) lung disease (interstitial lung disease-ILD).
 Tell your doctor immediately if you develop trouble breathing, cough or fever.